vkomolov/React_Filter_ModuleWork/README.md

 ES6
 npm Project
 (webpack) create-react-app
 Two Panels: Left Panel with filters, Right Panel renders filtered results.
 Each Panel should have the scroll bar.

 Left Panel has three types of filters with alphabetical sorting:

-Search bar by tags, which shows the title of the blocks, consisting the tags in search.
-The results are re-rendered on each change
+- Search bar by tags, which shows the title of the blocks, consisting the tags in search.
+The results are re-rendered on each change;
-'all', when checked, renders all the blocks with all tags. separate filter by any tag
+- Filter 'all', when checked, renders all the blocks with all the tags;
+- Separate filter by any tag;
-Each filter must reset the results of the previous one
+- Each filter must reset the results of the previous one;

-Each Block must have the title and the tag names in alphabetical order
+- Each Block must have the title and the tag names in alphabetical order;